Life Changes after a Heart Attack: A total Guide to Preventing Further Attacks

 Be an Active Part of Your Treatment Plan While Hospitalized

 Your cardiologist, doctors, nurses, and other members of your care team are there to support you in your recovery.
 It’s up to you to take an active role in facilitating it.
 For example, don’t be afraid to ask your cardiologist why he or she decided to prescribe a certain medication or the reason for the recommended dosage.
 You can expect your doctor to change or discontinue medications you already take as well.
-At Western Maryland Health System (WMHS), we advise you to know the following about all medications you take:
+At UPMC Western Maryland, we advise you to know the following about all medications you take:

 - The prescription and brand name of the medication prescribed